satishkumar1221/IOT_Automation-/README.md

 4. Working on LLD's and planning to complete it by the 15 of mext month.

 5. The code only builds in code composer studio and semaphore compiler configuration not done yet.

+6. Yet to write the conversion functions.
+WIll be done by today or tommorow.